Madhunc5229/human-detection-tracking-cpp/README.md

  - C++ 14++
  - Cmake min 3.2.1
  - Opencv [For installation](http://www.codebind.com/linux-tutorials/how-to-install-opencv-in-ubuntu-20-04-lts-for-c-c/)

+ REFER TO THE INSTALL_DEPENDENCIES.SH FILE WHICH HAS THE COMMANDS REQUIRED FOR OUR API TO RUN.

 Continuous integration and code coverage is tracked by using github workflows.